ALIENK9/BigDataExercises/Clustering1.md

 Let $P$ be a set of $N$ points in a metric space $(M, d)$, and let $C = (C_1 , C_2 , . . . , C_k ; c_1 , c_2 , . . . , c_k)$ be a k-clustering of $P$.
 Initially, each point $q ∈ P$ is represented by a pair $(ID(q), (q, c(q)))$, where $ID(q)$ is a distinct key in $[0, N − 1]$ and $c(q) ∈ \{c_1 , . . . , c_k\}$ is the center of the cluster of $q$.

-1. Design a 2-round *MapReduce* algorithm that for each cluster center $c_i​$ determines the most distant point among those belonging to the cluster $C_i​$ (ties can be broken arbitrarily).
+1. Design a 2-round *MapReduce* algorithm that for each cluster center $c_i$ determines the most distant point among those belonging to the cluster $C_i$ (ties can be broken arbitrarily).
 2. Analyze the local and aggregate space required by your algorithm.
 Your algorithm must require $o(N)$ local space and $O (N)$ aggregate space.

 ### Solution